osilander/203.311/Week8/Week8.md

 We have to go to the next two tabs - _`Cutoff100`_ and _`Cutoff10`_ – to really explore the data.
 We will leave the last tab - _`Cutoff1`_ – for today, as there are too many taxa to deal with.
 We shall look at _`Cutoff100`_ first.
 Go to that tab now if you are not there.

-NB: Any sorting you are going to do shortly on the sheets needs to be across the columns A to I, otherwise things will go badly awry and you will make incorrect inferences.
-If that happens, download the file again, and start sorting again.
+**NB: Any sorting you are going to do shortly on the sheets needs to be across the columns A to I, otherwise things will go badly awry, and you will make incorrect inferences.
+If that happens, download the file again, and start sorting again. **

 The data are sorted by the descending average value (column G).
 If we sort on the coefficient of variation (COV; column H), we are looking at the most equal counts.